rwtodd/Go.Fractals/README.md

 ## Status

-It's starting to come together.
-It has a UI now.
-The main thing it's missing is the ability to click on the image to zoom in and out.
-I need to investigate what javascript offers me in that area.
+It has feature parity with the JavaFX version now.

+You can control:
+ * The algorithm
+ * The amount of recursion/colors (depth)
+ * The width and height of the image
+ * The center and span of the image on the complex plane

+And, clicking on the image itself centers it on your click, optionally zooming it in or out.

-Start it with:
+To run on a local machine, start it with:

-    $ fractals-go -local 8001
+    fractals-go -local 8001

-... to start it listening on port 8001.
-The index and css files both need to be in the same directory as the executable.
+... to start it listening on port 8001 (for example).
+The index and css files both need to be in the directory you are running from.

+If you start it without arguments it will attempt to run as a fcgi script.

 [1]: https://github.com/rwtodd/JFXMandelbrot